-Net accounts receivable at April 3, 2004 were \$72.8 million compared to \$40.7 million at April 5, 2003 and \$65.3 million at January 3, 2004.
-The increase over April 5, 2003 reflects the growth in revenue including the impact of sales of our Child of Mine brand to Wal-Mart.
-Due to the seasonal nature of our operations, the net accounts receivable balance at April 3, 2004 is not comparable to the net accounts receivable balance at January 3, 2004.
+Net accounts receivable at July 3, 2004 were \$72.0 million compared to \$59.9 million at July 5, 2003 and \$65.3 million at January 3, 2004.
+The increase over July 5, 2003 reflects higher levels of revenue in the latter part of the second quarter of fiscal 2004 as compared to the end of the second quarter of fiscal 2003.
+Due to the seasonal nature of our operations, the net accounts receivable balance at July 3, 2004 is not comparable to the net accounts receivable balance at January 3, 2004.

-Net inventories at April 3, 2004 were \$91.2 million compared to \$99.0 million at April 5, 2003 and \$104.8 million at January 3, 2004.
-This decrease over April 5, 2003 reflects the benefit of our focus on core products, which enables higher levels of forecast accuracy, higher service levels to our customers, and lower levels of excess inventory.
-Lower inventory levels also reflect the benefit of the closure of our sewing facilities in Costa Rica, and our focus on inventory management.
-Due to the seasonal nature of our operations, net inventories at April 3, 2004 are not comparable to net inventories at January 3, 2004.
+Net inventories at July 3, 2004 were \$148.4 million compared to \$132.9 million at July 5, 2003 and \$104.8 million at January 3, 2004.
+This increase over July 5, 2003 was planned to support third quarter fiscal 2004 shipping requirements.
+Due to the seasonal nature of our operations, net inventories at July 3, 2004 are not comparable to net inventories at January 3, 2004.

-Net cash provided by operating activities for the first quarter of fiscal 2004 was \$13.4 million compared to \$12.3 million in the first quarter of fiscal 2003.
-The change in net cash provided by operating activities in the first quarter of fiscal 2004 compared to the first quarter of fiscal 2003 is primarily attributable to the growth in earnings and reductions in inventory partially offset by increases in accounts receivable and reductions in current liabilities.
+Net cash used in operating activities for the first half of fiscal 2004 was \$5.4 million compared to net cash used in operating activities of \$21.9 million in the first half of fiscal 2003.
+The change in net cash used in operating activities in the first half of fiscal 2004 compared to the first half of fiscal 2003 is primarily attributable to increases in accounts payable and the growth in earnings, partially offset by increased levels of inventory.

-We have invested \$4.4 million in capital expenditures during the first quarter of fiscal 2004 compared to \$3.5 million during the first quarter of fiscal 2003.
-We plan to invest an additional

-\$20 million in capital expenditures during the remainder of fiscal 2004.
+We have invested \$10.7 million in capital expenditures during the first half of fiscal 2004 compared to \$6.8 million during the first half of fiscal 2003.
+We plan to invest an additional \$13.8 million in capital expenditures during the remainder of fiscal 2004.
 Major investments include the expansion of our distribution capabilities, retail store openings and remodeling, and fixturing programs for wholesale and mass channel customers.

 On October 29, 2003, we completed an initial public offering of Carter's, Inc.'s common stock including the sale of 5,390,625 shares by us and 1,796,875 shares by the selling stockholders, primarily Berkshire Partners LLC and its affiliates.
 Net proceeds to us from the offering totaled \$93.9 million.
 On November 28, 2003, we used approximately \$68.7 million of the proceeds to redeem approximately \$61.3 million in outstanding senior subordinated notes and pay a redemption premium of approximately \$6.7 million and related accrued interest charges of \$0.7 million.
-We used approximately \$2.6 million of the net proceeds to terminate the Berkshire Partners LLC management agreement and used approximately \$11.3 million to prepay amounts outstanding under the term loan as required by the senior credit facility.
-The remaining proceeds were used for working capital and other general corporate purposes.
+We used approximately \$2.6 million of the net proceeds to terminate the Berkshire Partners LLC management agreement and used approximately \$11.3 million to prepay amounts outstanding under our term loan as required by our senior credit facility.
+We used remaining proceeds for working capital and other general corporate purposes.

-Effective July 29, 2003, our credit facility was amended to, among other things, increase the amount of the commitments under the revolving loan facility from \$60.0 million to \$80.0 million, provide for a 75 basis point reduction in the applicable interest margin by prepaying our existing Tranche B term loan and replacing it with a new Tranche C term loan, reduce the amount of our mandatory loan prepayment requirement from 50% or 75% of excess cash flow to 25% or 50% of excess cash flow, depending on the applicable leverage ratio.
+Effective July 29, 2003, our credit facility was amended to, among other things, increase the amount of the commitments under the revolving loan facility from \$60.0 million to \$80.0 million; provide for a 75 basis point reduction in the applicable interest margin by prepaying our existing Tranche B term loan and replacing it with a new Tranche C term loan; and reduce the amount of our mandatory loan prepayment requirement from 50% or 75% of excess cash flow to 25% or 50% of excess cash flow, depending on the applicable leverage ratio.
 Pursuant to the amendment, we are also permitted to repurchase up to \$15.0 million of additional senior subordinated notes, which we may consider from time to time.